grozadanut/server-infrastructure/ansible/README.md

 Theoretically this should be stateless, as it's used only to run docker containers.

 If containers need persistent storage, they can use bind mounts to mount a subfolder inside `/mnt`(see parent README.md for folder structure).
 The host provides persistent storage in `/mnt` through `seaweedfs mount` command.
 The actual data is stored in the data server.

+# Troubleshooting

+1. `ERROR: [087]: archive_mode must be enabled`

+You might get the above error the first time you run the playbook on a new installation.
+For some reason the postgresql service is not reloaded after changing the configuration.
+The solution is to just reload postgresql, and run the playbook again.

+Solution: `systemctl restart postgresql`